wang-owen/Brook/README.md

 > ⚠️ This web app is not intended for mobile devices and thus has not been tested for it
 ---

+## Known issues
+- [ ] Downloads that take over 30 seconds initiate a Heroku timeout (not an issue when running locally)

 ## 📝 To-do
 - [ ] Integrate Apple Music and Amazon Music
 - [ ] Enable playlist conversion between platforms